 The 7 Wheels of EnQ-based Leadership:

-2nd Wheel: Creativity.
+2nd Wheel: The JOY of Your Leadership.
 “I create”.
 Creative power pertains to everything from creating actual human life to bringing creative ideas into tangible form.
-Whether you are birthing a baby or a book, your 2nd Wheel governs the process from conception, to innovation, to the celebration of its creation.
-Leaders seem to overlook at least one element of that process.
-For some, it’s the willingness to innovate or try new things; for others, it’s the joy of celebrating the wins, large and small.
+Whether you are birthing a baby or a book, your 2nd Wheel governs the process from innovation, to conception, to the celebration of its creation.
+It's a power leak to overlook or deny any element of that process.
+Quick and easy EnQ practice: celebrating the wins, large and small, every single day.

-3rd Wheel: Aligned Action.
-“I can”.
+3rd Wheel: The DOING of Your Leadership.
+“I will”.
 One of the most profound challenges of EnQ mastery is the balance of Doing + Being.
-Many leaders tend to fall into one of two camps: visionaries or builders.
-Visionaries bring the ideas and inspiration.
-Builders bring the action and project management.
-Visionaries can easily get stuck in their thoughts and dreams, and Builders can easily become isolated or burned out because of the nonstop action.
-Practices and distinctions involving the 3rd Wheel keep both of those types of leaders present to what’s possible when thoughts, words, deeds, and commitments are all aligned.
+Leaders with low EnQ tend to fall into one of two camps: muzzled visionaries or disconnected doers.
+Visionaries bring the ideas and inspiration, but don't always implement or execute.
+Doers are the builders who bring the action and project management, but sometimes get disconnected from the heart or the fulfilling experience of what they're creating.
+Visionaries can easily get stuck in their thoughts and dreams, and Doers can become isolated or burned out because of the nonstop action.
+Practices and distinctions involving the 3rd Wheel keep both of those types of leaders present to what’s possible when thoughts, words, actions, and commitments are all aligned.
 EnQ Leaders are in consistent, inspired action, with ample, empowered rest and delegation.
 They are also consistently in partnership with a healthy support system of other inspired, committed leaders.

-4th Wheel: Heart.
+4th Wheel: The Heart of Your Leadership.
 “We”.
 The heart of leadership bridges the humanity of the first 3 Wheels with “divinity” (this word can be used in a spiritual or non-religious context, depending on the leader or organization) of the upper Wheels.
-Humanity + Higher Purpose come together in a leader who can set aside ego in order to 1. freely give and receive support, 2. practice empathy and compassion, and 3. put the needs of the team/We ahead of the needs of the individual/I in a way that creates win/win situations more often than win/lose power dynamics, which are isolating or disheartening for an organization and the individuals within.
+Humanity + Higher Purpose come together in a leader who can set aside ego in order to 1. freely give and receive support, 2. practice empathy and compassion, and 3. put the needs of the team/We ahead of the needs of the individual/I in a way that creates win/win situations more often than win/lose power dynamics.
+A low EnQ leadership system is isolating and disheartening for the organization and the individuals within it.

-5th Wheel: Authentic Communication.
-“I hear”.
+5th Wheel: The Voice of Your Leadership.
+“I communicate”.
 Humans all have implicit biases that filter our thinking, hearing, and speaking.
 Great leaders are aware of the impact their biases might have on their decision making and communication skills.
 Practices that support the 5th Wheel will “clean the filters” on our speaking and listening, so that our leadership can be truly aligned with a sense of self and others that is as free of judgment and bias as is humanly possible.

-6th Wheel: Intuition.
+6th Wheel: The Wisdom of Your Leadership.
 “I know”.
 Going with your gut is reliable only when you are attuned to the voice of Intuition over the voice of Fear.
 Many leaders struggle to discern which is which.
-The 6th Wheel version of “I know” is embodied with the quiet, calm wisdom of a sage — distinctly different from the ego’s righteous, tense version of the same phrase.
+The 6th Wheel version of “I know” is embodied with the quiet, calm, heart-centered wisdom of a sage — distinctly different from the ego’s righteous, tense version of the same phrase.

-7th Wheel: Mission + Vision.
-“I believe”.
-A great leader generates and expresses a vision that inspires action sufficient to create a purpose-driven result.
+7th Wheel: The Mission + Vision of Your Leadership.
+“I contribute”.
+A great leader cultivates a vision that inspires action toward a purpose-driven, energetically healthy result.
 A clear mission and vision provides the container for leadership.
 The 1st Wheel and 7th Wheel are generally the first two places to look when coaching and developing powerful leadership; they are also two of the most vital places to look when one’s leadership or results are in breakdown.
-7th Wheel is considered by some to contain not only the Mission and Vision, but also one’s connection to God/spirit/divinity.
 Whatever a leader’s spiritual background or belief system, the 7th Wheel is a reliable place to recharge and recalibrate when any of the other Wheels seem stuck or misaligned.

 When our energy is fully aligned, we are in such a naturally empowered state of Being that we may not even notice, so sometimes the best way to approach Energetic Intelligence as a tool is to distinguish what it looks and feels like when our energy is stuck.